shandley/Microbiome-Analysis-Using-R/README.md

 - You do not need to insall anything prior to the Workshop.
 The course will be run through RStduio Cloud which runs through a web browser on all operating systems (Windows, MacOS, Linux)

+- Since the hands-on portion will run through a web browser we recommend you connect to the free conference WiFi provided by ASM prior to arriving to the course

 # Background

 The ASM Workshop on *"Microbiome Analysis Using R" is intended to provide an overview of the basic principles underlying microbiome analysis.
 While the focus will be on the practical aspects of using R to complete this analysis, discussion on best practices, study design and ecological analysis will be discussed.